telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

     git lfs install
     git-lfs pull

+If git-lfs is not already available, then lfs will not be recognised as a valid option for git in the second step.
+In this case, git-lfs can be installed via :code:`sudo apt install git-lfs` or from a `tar file <https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage>`_

 - Put the following definitions in your .bashrc::

     export RASCIL=/path/to/rascil
     export PYTHONPATH=$RASCIL:$PYTHONPATH

-"python setup.py install" installs in the correct site-packages location so the definition of PYTHONPATH is not needed if you only don't intend to update or edit rascil in place.
+:code:`python setup.py install` installs in the correct site-packages location so the definition of PYTHONPATH is not needed if you only don't intend to update or edit rascil in place.
 If you do intend to make changes, you will need the definition of PYTHONPATH.